-How to choose the best electric razor for you
+How to choose the best electric shaver for you

 My first bit of advice is to look at what the best shaver deals today happen to be.
 Their prices go up and down like rollercoasters, and you will frequently find that the most high-end razors somehow cost less than the more bog-standard ones.
 For instance, normally I would say the Series 9000 Prestige – the absolute crème de la crème of male shaving – is overpriced.
 But in today's deals, it might suddenly be the same price as a Braun Series 9, or even less.

 There are a lot of different versions of the Braun and Philips shavers, as you can see.
 It would take too long to run down the difference between all of them – there are different model numbers for ones with and without cleaning stations, and with and without various accessories such as trimmers and carry cases.

 However, the crucial thing to be aware of is that the most recent Brauns have model codes beginning 93 and the most recent Philips ones begin S97 or S95 – plus the Prestige.
 There is nothing wrong with the older models you will find online, and sometimes they are at real bargain prices, but they're not the very latest and bestest.